 Brian has consulted on education projects including the Wisconsin DPI Task Force for Alignment of Science/Technology Standards (2007-2008), State Superintendent’s Task Force on the Next Generation of Assessment (2008-2009), and the NAEP Science Achievement Levels Setting Meeting (2009).

-in 2011, Brian’s position changed to science teacher and Technology Curriculum Integration Specialist (TCIS) for Appleton West and Appleton Central High School.
-As TCIS, Brian provides support for teachers to implement technology in the classroom.
+in 2013, Brian’s position changed to Technology Integration Specialist (TIS) for K-6 Elementary Teachers at six schools.
+As a technology integrator, Brian provides support for teachers to implement technology in the classroom.